More people could be offered genetic testing for genes linked to ovarian cancer in new draft NICE guideline for public consultation | National Institute for Health and Clinical Excellence (NICE)

 People from Greenlander family backgrounds also have a higher risk of having 1 of the pathogenic variants and it is expected that fewer than 1,000 will need testing.

-Professor Jonathan Benger, chief medical officer and interim director of the centre for guidelines, said:
+Professor Jonathan Benger, chief medical officer and interim director of the centre for guidelines, recently said:

 “We aim to raise awareness of people’s risk, helping them get the best supportive care and reducing the devastating impact ovarian cancer can have on people and their families.